Adult polyglucosan body disease: Outcomes

 The rate of progression varies significantly from person to person.

 There is not good data on outcomes; it appears that APBD likely leads to earlier death, but people with APBD can live many years after diagnosis with relatively good quality of life.

 Epidemiology

-The prevalence is unknown; about 70 cases had been reported in the medical literature as of 2016.
-As of 2016 the largest set of case studies included 50 people; about 70% of them were of Ashkenazic Jewish descent.
+The exact prevalence of APBD is unknown.
+As of 2025, global prevalence estimates from the Rare Genomes Project suggest that there are approximately 34,000 people worldwide with GBE1-related diseases (APBD and GSD IV).
+In addition, APBD and GBE1 mutations are most prevalent in individuals of Ashkenazi Jewish heritage (approximately 1/16,000).
+However, only about 160 cases of APBD had been reported in the medical literature as of 2020.

+Historically, APBD and GSD IV have been classified as discrete diseases.
+However, detailed natural history and genome analysis studies have identified overlap in GBE1 gene mutations, as well as pathogenesis, between APBD and the GSD type IV variants.

 Society and culture

-A person with APBD named Gregory Weiss created a foundation, the Adult Polyglucosan Body Disease Research Foundation, to fund research into the disease and its management.
+Gregory Weiss, a person with APBD, created the Adult Polyglucosan Body Disease Research Foundation to fund research into the disease and its management.

 Research directions

 In 2015 the first transgenic mouse that appeared to be a useful model organism for studying APBD was published.